JonBiryon/Linux-tweaks/kde-plasma/sigs/README.md

 Selective Ignore Global Shortcuts for KDE Plasma.

 SIGS adds a separate `Ignore selective global shortcuts` window rule.
-It's similar to KDE's stock `Ignore global shortcuts` which forces a window to consume global shortcuts instead of the OS, except sigs exludes shortcut actions selected by the user.
+It's similar to KDE's stock `Ignore global shortcuts` which forces a window to consume global shortcuts instead of the OS, except sigs excludes shortcut actions selected by the user.

 SIGS also adds a separate KWin window rule: